By: Marilyn L. Davis

 If Hum-Drum Facts, Create Some Excitement

 Nonfiction must be accurate, but also interesting or the reader skims the subheadings if they made it past the title.
 How can you make it worth the readers’ time?
 By providing them with information, facts, or data that are:

 Let the Drama Begin

-Drama, as defined by Merriam-Webster is more than a play, it’s a state, situation, or series of events involving interesting or intense conflict of forces.
+As defined by Merriam-Webster, Drama is more than a play; it’s a state, situation, or series of events involving interesting or intense conflict of forces.